Adversarial Examples in the Physical World: A Survey: Classify Physical Adversarial Examples

-Recently, some natural phenomenon (e.g., shadow \cite{zhong2022shadows} and reflected light \cite{wang2023rfla}) has been exploited to perform physical adversarial attacks.
+Recently, some natural phenomena (e.g., shadow \cite{zhong2022shadows} and reflected light \cite{wang2023rfla}) have been exploited to perform physical adversarial attacks.
 Zhang \etal~\cite{zhong2022shadows} modeled the shadow that naturally exists in the real world to perform a stealthy attack, where the position and geometry (determined by points) of the shadow on the target object are optimized by a particle swarm algorithm (PSO).
-Follow-up \cite{zhong2022shadows}, Wang \etal~\cite{wang2023rfla} pointed out the shortcomings of the previous optical-based method that was invalid in the daylight and proposed to utilize the reflected light to perform a physical attack.
-Differ to \cite{zhong2022shadows}, the author proposed a circle-based modeling method to optimize the position, geometry, and color of the reflected light on the target object, reducing the dimension of optimization variables.
-They also adopt PSO to find the solution.
-In performing the physical attack, the attacker used the transparency color glasses to modulate the color and used the paper cut with the optimized shape to modulate the geometry shape, and the position was manually controlled by the attacker with a mirror.
-In addition, their method is easily extended to the night scenario by replacing the sunlight with a flashlight.
+Follow-up \cite{zhong2022shadows}, Wang \etal~\cite{wang2023rfla} pointed out the shortcomings of the previous optical-based method that was invalid in the daylight and proposed to utilize the reflected light to perform a physical attack, which is insusceptible to sunlight.
+Moreover, it can be deployed in the evening using a flashlight source.
+Further, Schmalfuss~\etal~\cite{schmalfuss2023distracting} showed that particle rendering can also be used to model natural phenomena, such as snow and rain, and adversarially optimized particles can effectively attack motion estimation models.

-\ding{183} \emph{\textbf{Audio/Speech attacks}}.
-Speech recognition is a task to transcribe the audio/speech into text, which is then used to control the system, such as the audio assistant in mobile phones and automatic driving.
-Currently, some researchers develop over-the-air attacks against the deployed speech recognition system by playing the audio, impulse, and so on.

-Carlini and Wagner \cite{carlini2018audio} pointed out that targeted adversarial examples are also effective on speech recognition.
-The authors provided a method to craft audio adversarial examples with the Connectionist Temporal Classification(CTC) loss function.

-Szurley \etal~\cite{szurley2019perceptual} developed a physically realizable audio adversarial attack by exploiting audio's psychoacoustic property, making the attack naturalness and stealthiness.
-To solve the instability issues during back-propagation in the frequency domain, the author used the Discrete Fourier Transform (DFT), allowing them can perform attacks in the time domain as the symmetry properties of the DFT after the perceptual measures are extracted from the original audio.

-Qin \etal~\cite{qin2019imperceptible} developed an effective method to generate robust, imperceptible audio adversarial examples.
-The author stated that the previous attack method that used the L-q norm to constrain the perturbation magnitude would result in worse perceptibility.
-The author instead leveraged the masking threshold calculated by the psychoacoustic model to bind the perturbation.
-To make the adversarial audio example effective in an over-the-air attack, the author adopted reverberations to mimic the actual scenario of audio played in a room.
-A two-stage algorithm is proposed to optimize the audio adversarial example to meet the above constraints where the first stage aims to find the adversarial perturbation, the second stage is tailored to constrain the perturbation under the masking threshold and resist various reverberations.
-Extensive human studies demonstrate the imperceptible of the generated audio examples.
-The loss function of the manufacturing process can be summarized as:

-where the former term and the latter term refer to the robustness loss and imperceptibility loss, respectively.